 Palliative care extends far beyond the physical.
 Experts can recommend support groups and counselors to help you manage depression, fear, and anxiety.
 They can also help you open the doors of communication with your partner to talk about sensitive issues like sex.

 Chaplains and other palliative care professionals can discuss spiritual or religious issues.
 They can even help you achieve lifelong goals.
-Palliative care staffers helped one person with cancer, who regretted not marrying his fiancee, to tie the knot right at his bedside.
+Palliative care staffers helped one person with cancer, who regretted not marrying their fiancee, to tie the knot right at their bedside.

 If you decide to stop treatment and move into hospice care, a palliative care team can help with that as well.